V.02.Res.07 Kaiwhakamana visits

 Authority to suspend, vary, or impose the conditions, or to revoke the registration of a Kaiwhakamana

-The National Commissioner may, under Regulation 93 of the Corrections Regulations 2005:
+The Commissioner Custodial Services may, under [Regulation 93 of the Corrections Regulations 2005]:

 - suspend, vary, or impose conditions that apply to a Kaiwhakamana; or